-The Difference Between Used Rugs & Vintage Rugs
+The Difference Between Used Rugs and Vintage Rugs

 Vintage rugs have become extremely popular, but it’s important that you understand the difference between used rugs and true vintage rugs so you know what you’re purchasing.